astronomer/astro-docs/enterprise/v0.23/04_deploy/02_configure-deployment.md

 ## Customize Release Names

+An Airflow Deployment's release name on Astronomer is a unique, immutable identifier for that Deployment that corresponds to its Kubernetes namespace and that renders in Grafana, Kibana, and other platform-level monitoring tools.
+By default, release names are randomly generated in the following format: `noun-noun-<4-digit-number>`.
+For example: `elementary-zenith-7243`.

-To specify custom release names for Deployments, you first need to enable the feature on your Astronomer platform.
+To customize the release name for a Deployment as you're creating it, you first need to enable the feature on your Astronomer platform.
 To do so, set the following value in your `config.yaml` file:

 ```yaml
 astronomer: